Our team

 Saeed Noaman - Office Manager

-Saeed joined Asylum Welcome in July 2018.
-He has a master’s degree in Business Administration; he also previously worked as a Human Resources and Training Manager and as an Organisational Restructuring Consultant.
-Saeed enjoys using his personal and professional experience to support the organisation and its clients.
+I joined Asylum Welcome in July 2018.
+I have a master’s degree in Business Administration; I also previously worked as a Human Resources and Training Manager and as an Organisational Restructuring Consultant.
+I enjoy using my personal and professional experience to support the organisation and its clients.

 Hari Reed